chain4travel/camino-derivation-search/README.md

 The script can also be modified to print out more/different paths.

+There is a seed phrase pre-defined as an example.
+This is not a leak but just a random phrase with no funds.

 ## How to use
 * Clone the repository
 * Make sure you have nodejs installed